 15) After effective detailing of the products to the Doctors, close the call powerfully by demanding for prescriptions for the products detailed.

 16) Follow Company’s rules and regulations in all sincerity.
 Submit all reports on time without requiring any reminder from anyone.

 17) Be up-to-date with your Product Knowledge, and detailing for all products under promotion.
 Communication is very important in this job, and if your detailing is very good, then it will be that much easy to convert the Doctors to your products.
 Good communication skill can be acquired, if you do practice, practice, and more practice, till you master it.

-18) Be up-to-date with Competitors’ products knowledge, like how your product is superior to theirs, composition of the products, what is their price, what are the draw backs (like side effects) in their products, etc.
+18) Be up-to-date with Competitors’ products knowledge, like how your product is superior to theirs, the composition of the products, what is their price, what are the drawbacks (like side effects) in their products, etc.